Cocaine Overdose: Symptoms, Stats, & Seeking Help

 People who misuse or repeatedly use cocaine may seem revved up and ready to go.
 They will be energetic and have a peppy energy that is oftentimes unmatched by those around them.
 They take on tasks with a boundless energy and most of the time they keep on going.
 A lot of people mistake the way someone acts while using cocaine reguarly as simply a peppy natural energy and uncomparable work ethic.
 However, it is common that they also appear edgy which can seem unusual when compared to someone who is actually a genuinely peppy person naturally.

 Sometimes, the person might also seem a little frantic and manic.
 This can lead to wild ideas and low impulse control.
 Looking for that can help families and friends to separate the truly energetic from the chemically imbalanced.
-It can be crucial during these times to get cocaine addiction treatment before it is too late.
+It can be crucial during these times to get cocaine addiction treatments before it is too late.

 Can You Overdose on Cocaine?